franzpoeschel/picongpu/docs/source/usage/plugins/transitionRadiation.rst

 Command line option                        Description
 ========================================== ==============================================================================================================================
 ``--<species>_transRad.period``            Gives the number of time steps between which the radiation should be calculated.
-``--<species>_transRad.foilPositionY``     Absolute position in SI units to put a virtual foil for calculating the transition radiation.
+``--<species>_transRad.foilPositionY``     Position in SI units to put a virtual foil for calculating the transition radiation.
 See above for more information.
-Disabled = 0.0.
 Default: 0.0
+``--<species>_transRad.comovingFoil``      Flag that determines if virtual foil moves together with the comoving window.
+Enabled = 1.
+Default: 0
 ``--<species>_transRad.file``              File name to store transition radiation in.
 Default: transRad ``--<species>_transRad.ext``               Backend for openPMD output.
 Default: default that is used internally ``--<species>_transRad.datOutput``         Optional text file output in numpy-readable format.
 Enabled = 1.
 Default: 0